BowlingX/flexcss/demo/forms/index.md

   realtime: true,
   // timeout when realtime event should be captured
   realtimeTimeout: 250,
-  // formatting method for an error tooltip
+  // formatting method for an error
   formatErrorTooltip: (error) => {
       return '<i class="icon-attention"></i> ' + error;
-  }
+  },
+  // the class that will be put on the element to mark it failed validation
+  inputErrorClass: 'invalid',
+  // the container class for error messages below an element
+  containerErrorClass: 'form-error'
 }
 {% endhighlight%}
 <hr>